 Concrete Matters designs dynamic architecture for action sports.
 We balance organic & geometric forms that interact with it’s visitors, inspiring, activating & challenging them.

-Pushing the possibilities of shotcrete we offer full service maintenance for clients who seek the highest quality of their concrete surfaces.
+Pushing the possibilities of shotcrete we offer full service maintenance for clients who seek the highest quality of their concrete surfaces, old & new.
 Born from our passion for action sports we are driven to deliver perfectly finished concrete, each & every time.

 You can contact us at (0031) 6 27088960 or through info[a]concretematters.nl